- Last updated on January 21, 2023

 Tasting notes: Apple, Apricot, Red Fruit, Brioche, Toast, Mineral.

 Expect high acidity, fine and persistent bubbles and more fruity notes than the usual Champagne.
-In our opinion it is one of the best Blanc de Noirs you can buy at a very reasonable price.

 If I were you, I’d find a good excuse to celebrate with this one! 😋